wanqing1/ThriftStoreApp/README.md

 *"Why is this project of interest to me"*
 - I came up with this idea because I like shopping in thrift stores.
-I believe lots of people prefer shopping online nowadays, so an online thrift store will offer them more choices.
-Also, for those who would like to sell items, this will be more convenient and their items could be seen by more people on the internet.
-Therefore, I am interested in working on this project.
+For those who would like to sell items, uploading the information of their items will be more convenient and their items could be seen by more people on the app.

 ### User Stories
-- As a user, I want to be able to add my "almost new" sweater into the thrift store.
+- As a user, I want to be able to add my "almost new" sweater to the thrift store.
-- As a user, I want to be able to browse what the thrift store is selling right now.
+- As a user, I want to be able to view what the thrift store is selling right now.
-- As a user, I want to be able to view the details of a clothing.
 - As a user, I want to be able to view the items I have purchased in the thrift store.